 Although each type of bankruptcy has different ways of resolving and recovering the credit report, it is important to know all the opportunities to improve the score as quickly as possible.

-How Long Chapter 7 Bankruptcy Stays on Your Credit Report
+How long does Chapter 7 Bankruptcy stay on your Credit Report?

 When you opt for Chapter 7 for your bankruptcy, you should consider that the situation will remain on your credit report for ten years, although you can discharge some or all debts.
 If a debt is discharged before filing bankruptcy, it will be removed from the credit report seven years after the delinquency date.